-In today’s world of digital transformation, HCL is helping its customers with container platform setup and migration.
+In today’s world of digital transformation, HCLTech is helping its customers with container platform setup and migration.
 To set up any container platform in the customer environment, the platform architect works closely with the foundation architect.
 Once the foundation is created, there are certain best practices that must ideally be followed by the platform architect to create a robust system.
 If these best practices are not followed diligently, it might result in architectural challenges in future.

 The best practices can be put under a few major categories: